keegan8912/tweet_prediction/README.md

 This is the repository for a custom tweet predictor hackathon, starting with the prediction of Donald J.
 Trump tweets.

-The bot account created on Twitter (@sarcastic_trump) generates random tweets using a Markov chain generator.
+The bot account created on Twitter (@sarcastic_trump) generates random tweets every few minutes using a Markov chain generator.
 It also completes the sentences when tweets are directed towards it using the GPT-2 model.

 ## Resources: